Beethoven3579/PictureGame/README.md

-# learning-git
+# Picture Game

-This repo was for learing git
+This app was buiolt using HTML CSS and Vanilla JavaScript.
+It was part of the curriculum in the Head First JavaScript book.